Subgroup Fairness in Two-Sided Markets

-We tested the methods on a subset of the well-known \texttt{2018 Yellow Taxi Trip Dataset}\footnote{\url{https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq} under licence \url{http://www1.nyc.gov/home/terms-of-use.page}}, which were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorised under the Taxicab \& Livery Passenger Enhancement Programs (TPEP/LPEP).
+We tested the methods on a subset of the well-known \texttt{2018 Yellow Taxi Trip Dataset} \footnote{\url{https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq} under licence at \url{http://www1.nyc.gov/home/terms-of-use.page}} , which were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorised under the Taxicab \& Livery Passenger Enhancement Programs (TPEP/LPEP).
 This dataset includes fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemised fares, rate types, payment types, and driver-reported passenger counts.
-While the dataset is large, the matching of rides to drivers is typically run frequently, for small batches of rides and drivers.
-Indeed: making the batches larger would leave both customers and drivers to wait longer for their matches.
-Even during the rush hour, it may be preferable to narrow down the search area (to a few closest drivers) and utilise the same small batch sizes.
-We have hence run a repeated $k$-fold cross-validation with randomly chosen batches from the dataset.
-(See Section~\ref{sec:trade-off} and Supplemental material for the details.)
+While the dataset is large, the matching of jobs (rides) to workers (drivers) is typically run frequently, for small batches of jobs (rides) and workers (drivers).
+Indeed: making the batches larger would leave both customers and workers to wait longer for their matches.
+Even during rush hours, it may be preferable to narrow down the search area (to a few closest drivers) and utilise the same small batch sizes.
+Therefore, we have run a repeated $k$-fold cross-validation with randomly chosen batches of jobs from the dataset.
+(See Section~\ref{sec:trade-off} and Section of Supporting information for more details.)